XF3Z/Xiaofan-portfolio/README.md

 - Web page URL: https://cmustudent.github.io/tswd-portfolio-templates/
 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

-# Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi!
 I really like data.
 And I like visualizations.
 So I guess you can say that I like data visualizations!